 Japanese tea ceremony used to be one of the bridal training practices taught to young women, who had to learn it before getting married.

-2. Japanese Material Arts
+2. Japanese Martial Arts

-3. Japanese calligraphy
+3. Japanese Calligraphy

 The following tools are used when you do Japanese calligraphy.